Refining Your Topic

 Gale eBooks is a collection of full-text e-books including encyclopedias, dictionaries, and other reference books in biography, history, literature, medicine, and more.

 Credo Reference contains dictionaries, general and subject encyclopedias, biographies, handbooks, atlases, and more.

 Opposing Viewpoints (Gale In Context) provides full-text articles and reference material on a wide range of social issues.

 Points of View Reference Center

-Points of View Reference Center is a full text database designed to provide students with a series of controversial essays that present multiple sides of a current issue.
+Points of View Reference Center contains issue overviews and controversial essays on multiple sides of a current issue.